sfowl/py-nessus-pro/README.md

 ## Usage

-To use `py_nessus_pro`, you first need to create an instance of the `PyNessusPro` class, which represents a connection to a Nessus server.
+To use PyNessusPro, you first need to create an instance of the `PyNessusPro` class, which represents a connection to a Nessus server.
 You can create an instance by providing the URL of the Nessus server, as well as your username and password:

 ```python
 from py_nessus_pro import PyNessusPro